 Anthony Smith, EdD comes to KIPP Texas Public Schools-Dallas-Fort Worth from Denver Public Schools (DPS) where he served as a Regional Instructional Superintendent and Network Instructional Superintendent.
 Throughout his nearly 17 year career with DPS he provided leadership and direction at all levels as a teacher, principal, executive director, and instructional superintendent.
 A champion of equity through education, Dr. Smith worked to lead dramatic improvement efforts at the school and district levels.

+He was recently selected to participate in the Dallas Regional Chamber’s 47th class of Leadership Dallas, the premier leadership development program in the Dallas Region.
 Dr. Smith earned a Bachelor of Arts degree from Adams State University and an Educational Specialist degree in Educational Leadership and Administration as well as a Master of Education in Elementary Education and Curriculum and Instruction from the University of Denver, and the University of Phoenix.
 He received his Doctorate in Organizational Leadership and Policy Studies from the University of Denver.